WilliamYi96/williamyi96.github.io/_pages/about.md

 * 2021.03.
 Reviewer of IV 2021.
 * 2020.12.
 Our paper VisualGPT is on [arXiv](https://arxiv.org/abs/2102.10407).  [code](https://github.com/Vision-CAIR/VisualGPT).
 * 2020.12.
 Our paper CIZSL++ has been submitted to PAMI. [arXiv](https://arxiv.org/abs/2101.00173) paper and [code](https://github.com/Elhoseiny-VisionCAIR-Lab/CIZSL.v2) are available.
 * 2020.12.
-Start research at Tencent AI Lab.
+Start research internship at Tencent AI Lab.
 * 2020.12.
 Volunteer of NeurIPS 2020.
 * 2020.10.
 Reviewer of WACV 2021.
 * 2020.08.
 Technical report of Legendre decomposition in machine learning is available on [arXiv](https://arxiv.org/abs/2008.05095).